PodufalovDS/ProblemIsChoise/Readme.txt

 Application will show message about mistake and will end work if one of this parameters
 	whould not be in this requirements.

-In next step application try to create binary matrix with entered parameters, then it will suggest to input matrix.
+In next step application create matrix with entered width and length.
+Then user enter the binary matrix (only 0 and 1) with choosen width and length.

-Final step: programm try to find way from left top corner of matrix to rigth down corner of matrix.
+Programm will try to find way from left top corner of matrix to rigth down corner of matrix.
+Program use only step in horizontal and vertical ways and only if in next cell will be 1.

+If programm can create such way, then user will see TRUE on the screen, else FALSE.